wendyverdonk93/docs/content/integrations/ecommerce-integrations/shoptrader/manual.md

 ### Installation & Configuration

 The plugin is developed and maintained by Shoptrader.
-Information can be find at https://www.shoptrader.nl/add-ons-en-koppelingen/multisafepay
+If you have any technical queries about the plugin, please contact Shoptrader directly at <info@shoptrader.nl>